jennielim/pantry/README.md

   * clear the database

 ## Built with:
-React in the frontend, Spring boot for the REST API, and PostgreSQL for the database.
+React in the frontend, Spring Boot for the REST API, and PostgreSQL for the database.